ARM Frequently Asked Questions: Installation

 - It is important to note that every user running ARM from the server must have their own separate ARM license.

-- A licensee may remotely log into ARM installed on the server using the user name and password provided by Gylling Data Management.
+- A licensee may remotely log into ARM installed on the server using the user name and password provided by GDM.
 When ARM is running from an application server with multiple ARM licenses, separate options files and work directories are automatically maintained for each user.
 ARM can be installed on 64-bit Windows operating systems.

-- Use simple batch files to copy updated personal validation lists from a shared drive on the server to the ARMdef/GDMdef folder on each PC.
+- Use simple batch files to copy standardized personal validation lists from a shared server or Dropbox cloud drive to the ARMdef\GDMdef folder on each PC.

-- If there is one person who typically updates personal product lists, then a batch file can copy updates this person makes to the shared server drive.
+- If there is one person who typically updates personal product lists, then a batch file can copy updates this person makes to the master library.

 - The "copy updates to server" batch file runs each time ARM is closed for the person who updates product lists, to save any list changes back to the network.